matthew-c-austin/java-fundamentals/README.md

 ## Changelog

+2023-04-19T18:20-08:00

-2023-04-19T18:20-08:00 - Added linter directory with Lab 03 assignment which contains the functions and tests shown in the tree below
+- Added `linter` directory with Lab 03 assignment which contains the functions and tests shown in the tree below.
+- Added `analyzeWeatherData()`, `tally()`, and `updateVotes` functions to `basiclibrary`, along with associated tests.

-2023-04-18T16:20-08:00 - Added basiclibrary directory with Lab 02 assignment which contains the functions and tests shown in the tree below
+2023-04-18T16:20-08:00 - Added `basiclibrary` directory with Lab 02 assignment which contains the functions and tests shown in the tree below

-2023-04-17T13:46-08:00 - Added basics directory with Lab 01 assignment which contains the functions shown in the tree below
+2023-04-17T13:46-08:00 - Added `basics` directory with Lab 01 assignment which contains the functions shown in the tree below

 ## List of Files and Methods